 Vedran Stajic - Manager, Accommodation Growth

 Vedran (or Ved) commenced in March 2020 as The Cram Foundations Manager, Accommodation Growth.
-The role is responsible for the acquisition and onboarding of Cram’s new clients into our shared living facilities, as well as overseeing the growth of Cram’s new properties and products, aswell as raising Cram’s profile as a leading disability service provider.
+The role is responsible for the acquisition and onboarding of Cram’s new clients into our shared living facilities, as well as overseeing the growth of Cram’s new properties and products, as well as raising Cram’s profile as a leading disability service provider.
 Ved has a background in leadership and management across the Private, Not for Profit and Australian Government sectors.
 He has held significant roles in the development of housing strategy and case management of over 1200 people in accommodation and settlement services with Navitas.
 Ved has also held a number of roles as a Director with the National Disability Insurance Agency in the area of Project Management, Transition and Implementation, Corporate Services and HR Business Partnering and most recently in Business Development within the Community sector.

 Janet Marzini - Manager, Business Optimisation

-Janet Manzini commenced with The Cram Foundation in the role of Manager, Business Optimisation in April.
+Janet Marzini commenced with The Cram Foundation in the role of Manager, Business Optimisation in April 2020.
 The role is responsible for optimising Cram’s internal operations through the review of our processes, technology, systems and service to achieve efficiencies and enable a sustainable and authentic, person-centred culture.
 Janet comes with over 25 years’ experience in finance, operations, human resources, systems and strategy.
 A qualified Chartered Accountant, Janet most recently held the role of Business Operations Manager with Daley and Co for over 5 years, which followed a number of senior executive roles as the Head of Sales and Service, Finance Manager, Transformation Project Lead and Group Administration Manager within a number leading corporate organisations.
 Janet’s passion is in engagement, enabling business efficiencies and organisational capability that is centred of the needs of customers and staff.

 Linda Pullen - Manager, Operations